blubbll/deno-page/README.md

 it's the future man

-- runs on evennode.
-- zero deploy required (maybe a deno watcher that constantly watches changes idk)
+evennode setup:
-- custom command: the stuff in the app.sh
+- [process] custom command: the stuff in the app.sh (upload via ftp)
+- [env] setup a github wekhook at /melon/:token (matching MELON_TOKEN)
+- [action] zero actual deployment, just a push to github